Jwmazzi/esri-hack-the-map/README.md

 # Exploring TestRouter

 You can visit [TestRouter](https://jwmazzi.github.io/esri-hack-the-map) via GitHub Pages.
-If you don't live in Redlands, we suggest using the [demonstration version](https://jwmazzi.github.io/esri-hack-the-map?demo=true) of the application, where a predefined location is used to illustrate the routing capabilities.
+If you don't live in Redlands, we suggest using the [demonstration version](https://jwmazzi.github.io/esri-hack-the-map?demo=true) of the application (see URL below), where a predefined location is used to illustrate the routing capabilities.

 [https://jwmazzi.github.io/esri-hack-the-map?demo=true](https://jwmazzi.github.io/esri-hack-the-map?demo=true)